ASRAAM: Developments

 On 8 July 2014, Indian Ministry of Defence signed a £250m ($428m) contract with MBDA to purchase 384 ASRAAM short range air-to-air missile to equip its SEPECAT/HAL Jaguar strike aircraft fleet and replace the ageing Matra Magic R550.
 MBDA's offering overcame competition from competitors including Rafael's Python-5 missile, emerging as the winner in 2012.
 This built on an existing 2012 order for 493 MICA missiles to replace Matra S-530D and Magic II missiles as part of an Indian Air Force Mirage 2000 upgrade.

 In September 2015, the UK's MoD signed a £300 million contract for a new and improved version of the ASRAAM that would leverage new technological developments, including those from the CAMM missile.
-This variant would replace the current one when it goes out of service in 2022.
+This variant was to replace the existing one when it went out of service in 2022.
 A further £184 million contract was awarded in August 2016 to provide additional stocks of the new ASRAAM for the UK's F-35B.
 This new variant will be operationally ready on the Eurofighter Typhoon in 2018 and on the UK's F-35Bs from 2022 onwards.

 In February 2017, successful firing of ASRAAMs from F-35 Lightning IIs were conducted at Naval Air Station Patuxent River and Edwards Air Force Base in the USA.
 This represented the first time that a British-designed missile had been fired from an F-35 JSF and the first time any non-US missile had ever been fired from the aircraft.

 As of 31 January 2019, the Indian Air Force is testing the compatibility of the ASRAAM weapons system with the Sukhoi Su-30MKI, and aims to make the ASRAAM its standardised short range missile across multiple aircraft types, including the Tejas.
 Final testing and operational clearance are to be achieved by the end of 2019.
 Bharat Dynamics Limited will produce the missile at its Bhanoor unit.
 The facility will also offer maintenance, repair and overhaul services.